 The Duo is Microsoft’s first phone since the Lumia and Windows Phone and the first to feature a dual-screen design.

 While the Neo was delayed earlier to allow Microsoft to focus on developing Windows 10 and its web services during this time, the Duo doesn’t appear to have suffered any similar pushbacks.

 The phone is already available in the US and Microsoft has plans to launch it in other parts of the world for the New Year, with UK, France, Germany and Canada launches pencilled in for early 2021.

 Here at Trusted Reviews, we’ve gathered all the latest news, leaks and rumours to keep you up to date on Microsoft’s latest smartphone.
 Keep reading to discover all we know about the Surface Duo, and don’t forget to bookmark this guide as we update it regularly in the lead up to the UK launch.

 The Surface Duo will be available in the UK on Thursday, February 18.
-Microsoft had originally announced the UK launch was coming in a blog post on December 15, revealing that the device would also be coming to Canada, France and Germany at the beginning of this year.
+Microsoft had originally announced the UK launch was coming in a blog post on December 15, revealing that the device would also be coming to Canada, France and Germany.

 The company officially launched the Surface Duo in the US on September 10 2020, so we’ve had to wait a while in the UK to get our hands on one.

 Microsoft Surface Duo – Price

 The Surface Duo is priced at $1399.
 In the UK, it will set you back £1349 and it’ll be available from both the Microsoft Store and PC World.